 Day 5 - Wadi Rum

-A trip to Wadi Rum will be one you remember for the rest of your life and we recommend spending at least one night in this incredible place.
+A trip to Wadi Rum will be one you remember for the rest of your life and we recommend spending at least one night as it is one of the unmissable things to do in Jordan.

 The majority of the morning will be taken up with the journey to Wadi Rum.
 You will need a taxi from Feynan to your car in Dana (this takes up to three hours) and then it's another two hours to Wadi Rum.